Skip to main content

 • character development

-Character development in this game has received significant criticism, with many reviewers noting it as underwhelming and lacking depth compared to previous installments.
-While some characters, like Max and Gwen, show moments of believable growth, the overall execution feels rushed and disconnected, leaving many characters flat and their arcs poorly developed.
-The narrative struggles to provide meaningful context for character relationships and choices, resulting in a disappointing experience for fans expecting the emotional depth characteristic of the series.
+Character development in the game has received significant criticism, with many reviewers noting it as a major weakness compared to previous installments in the series.
+While some characters, like Gwen and Moses, show promise, the overall execution feels rushed and lacks depth, leaving many characters flat and unmemorable.
+The narrative struggles to provide meaningful growth for key figures, particularly Max and Chloe, leading to a disconnection that undermines player investment in their journeys.

 • grinding